Established since 2006 - Online since 2010

 • Meteorites: falls, finds, tektites and other glasses;

-It also touches other collecting themes (but always relating to natural history), such as books, art works and scientific instruments.
+Art works and scientific instruments are also considered.
 All of these collection-objects are characterized by their labels and inventory numbers, by the way they are displayed and/or by their place in history (Fig. 2).

 An Exhibit Collection